Project 4: Breaking anonymized data

 BigQuery is a remarkable interface to Google’s most powerful data analytics tools.
 It operates on thousands of machines at a time, and can handle petabyte-scale datasets.
 In our case, the Citi Bike dataset is <10Gb, and thus the queries you need to run will finish within seconds.

 Alternatively, if you want to signup using a different email, you can enter a credit card number to get a $300 credit.
 Note: this exercise should not require any charges; all of the queries can be run in the Free-tier of BigQuery.
-If you do not have a credit card or need help getting access, please contact the course staff and we can give you access to our course account.
+Your Google credits should also enable Bigquery.

 1. The simplest way to access BigQuery requires you to learn a little bit of “SQL” or “Structured Query Language.”
 SQL is a declarative programming language that allows you specify rows of a database upon which to perform computations; it is remarkably powerful, but also easy to learn.
 See this short tutorial for a quick introduction.